 Hawthorne offered hip thrift stores and ethnic eats.
 Blackbird Pizza and House of Vintage were my favorites!
 There is so much to do in this area.
 Stop to admire the sweet Belmont goats (recently relocated) in Lents; the city houses and feeds them.
 Riverplace was a neat spot, too, with views of the river and colorful dragon boats.
 In the summer months, Riverplace hosts dragon boat races.

-Portland has a photogenic skyline and all sorts of interesting bridges.
-It really comes alive at night, when all of the signs are alit in neon pastels.
+Portland has a photogenic skyline and all sorts of gorgeous bridges.
+It really comes alive at night when all of the signs are lit in neon pastels.
 Crossing the Burnside Bridge and seeing the white stag neon sign was one of my favorite Portland experiences.

 Portland Fun Facts

-FYI: An important term to know in Portland is “growler”.
-In the 1800’s, beer was carried from the local pub to one’s home in a galvanized pail.
-When the beer sloshed around the pail, it produced a rumbling sound due to the CO2 escaping through the lid, thus, the term “growler” was coined.
+FYI: A vital term to know in Portland is “growler”.
+In the 1800s, beer was carried from the local pub to one’s home in a galvanized pail.
+When the beer sloshed around the pail, it produced a rumbling sound due to the CO2 escaping through the lid; thus, the term growler was coined.
 Today, it refers to a 64+ ounce container in which tap beer is poured for home consumption.

 FYI: Book lovers will go gaga over the selection and size of Powell’s independent bookstores, with over 2 million books in inventory and more than 500 author events per year.
 City of Books is their flagship location.

 Next Time: I was hoping to visit the freaky but true Peculiarium and Museum, but it was closed.
 This museum contains oddities, Sci-Fi art exhibits, gag gifts, and other freaky things that celebrate urban legends and just plain weird stuff.